Draeken/role-splitter/docs/engineer/router.md

 The host component has the responsibility to display its children components in its own way (it could be placed in placeholder area).
 If we are consistent with the way that "root" component display its primary & secondary children, assistive components should be displayed within the boundaries of the primary component.
 So in a physic-based auto-layout, how the layout is computed?

 if it's the game and filter / pagination change, it updates the component graph which cause a re-render?
-How is graph is generated?
+How the graph is generated?
 If it's only a view of what is displayable? root -> graph -> main comp & primary for each of the main comp focus on A : root -> A -> primary & secondary of A (discard other main) but if there is still room for other main comp to be displayed: root -> [A, B, C] -> primary & secondary of A, primary of B & C